Code Signing Requirement Language

 Certificate constraints refer to certificates in the certificate chain used to validate the signature.
 Most uses of the

-certificate keyword accept an integer that indicates the position of the certificate in the chain: positive integers count from the leaf (0) toward the anchor.
-Negative integers count backward from the anchor (-1).
+certificate keyword accept an integer that indicates the position of the certificate in the chain.
+Positive integers count from the leaf, the certificate that is part of the signer’s identity, toward the anchor, the certificate of the trusted certificate authority.
+Negative integers count backward from the anchor.
 For example,

-certificate 1 is the intermediate certificate that was used to sign the leaf (that is, the signing certificate), and
+certificate 1 is the intermediate certificate that was used to sign the leaf (that is, the signing certificate), which is itself

-certificate -2 indicates the certificate that was directly signed by the anchor.
-Note that this convention is the same as that used for array indexing in the Perl and Ruby programming languages:
+certificate -2 indicates the certificate that was directly signed by the anchor, which is represented as

 certificate leaf—the signing certificate; same as